Afghan War documents leak: Background

 An Obama administration statement disputed the self-reported status of WikiLeaks, stating that it "is not an objective news outlet but rather an organization that opposes U.S. policy in Afghanistan".
-Journalist Will Heaven of The Daily Telegraph has said that WikiLeaks was not politically neutral when it fed its information to the left-leaning newspapers The Guardian, The New York Times, and Der Spiegel instead of releasing the data openly.
+Will Heaven of The Daily Telegraph said that WikiLeaks had not been politically neutral when it fed information to left-leaning newspapers (The Guardian, The New York Times, and Der Spiegel) instead of releasing the data openly.
 He said that the selectivity of the leak "contravene[d] its own mission statement – that crowdsourcing and open data are paramount".
 The Toronto Sun has referred to Assange's statements "This material shines light on the everyday brutality and squalor of war" and "The archive will change public opinion and it will change the opinion of people in positions of political and diplomatic influence" as evidence that he has an anti-war mission.

 According to Daniel Domscheit-Berg, four days before the release, Assange hadn't told the WikiLeaks staff members preparing it that he had agreed to redact all the names.
 Since WikiLeaks couldn't redact the files in time, its media partners agreed to withholding 14,000 documents that contained most of the names.